pidemo/the-politics-project-lms/README.md

 - chart-data-points: [65, 75, 85]
 - chart-background-colors: ["#FF6384", "#36A2EB", "#FFCE56"]

+### Grouped Bar Chart (2 bars per label)

+- data-chart: "grouped-bar-chart"
+- chart-title: "Sales Comparison"
+- chart-type: "bar"
+- chart-labels: ["January", "February", "March"]
+- chart-data-points: [65, 75, 85, 45, 55, 65] // First 3 numbers for first bars, last 3 for second bars
+- chart-background-colors: ["#FF6384", "#36A2EB"] // One color per dataset

+### Triple Bar Chart (3 bars per label)

+- data-chart: "triple-bar-chart"
+- chart-title: "Three Year Comparison"
+- chart-type: "bar"
+- chart-labels: ["Q1", "Q2", "Q3", "Q4"]
+- chart-data-points: [65, 75, 85, 95, 45, 55, 65, 75, 35, 45, 55, 65] // 4 values × 3 datasets
+- chart-background-colors: ["#FF6384", "#36A2EB", "#FFCE56"] // One color per dataset

 ## Notes

-- All JSON arrays must be properly formatted and enclosed in single quotes (except for numerical values).
+- All JSON arrays must be properly formatted and enclosed in single quotes (except for numerical values)
 - Percentage values in data points should add up to 100 for pie charts
 - The component automatically adds '%' to values in tooltips and data labels
 - Data labels are only displayed on pie charts
 - Each chart must have a unique `data-chart` identifier
+- For multiple bars per label, ensure your data points array length is a multiple of your labels array length
+- The number of bars per label is automatically determined by dividing data points length by labels length
+- Dataset titles will be automatically numbered (e.g., "Sales 1", "Sales 2") when multiple datasets are detected